rwb/c200/README.md

 The total number of murders was 233 and the number of clearances was 82.
 This produces a *clearance rate* of 82/233 $\approx$ 35.193 clearances per 100 murders.

-2.18: Clearances are regularly tabulated for so-called Part I index crimes: murder, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
+* 2.18: Clearances are regularly tabulated for so-called Part I index crimes: murder, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
 We'll take a look at the thefts and theft clearances in Buffalo, NY in 2017 (again, tabulated by https://crimedatatool.com):

 <p align="center">
 <img src="/gfiles/fig9.png" width="500px">
 </p>

 The yearly clearance rate cannot be calculated from these numbers since two months are missing clearance information.
 It is important to note that a murder or theft occurring in one year might not be cleared until the next year so it is not accurate to think of the clearance rate as a fraction.

+2.19: Unit of scientific study (also sometimes called unit of analysis): Whenever we conduct a study, we have to decide what our unit of analysis will be.
+For example, if we want to know how murder rates vary from city to city, then the unit of analysis is *individual cities*.
+If we want to know how murders vary from year to year for the same city, then the unit of analysis is *individual years*.
+If we conduct a survey of a sample of high school students and ask each of the whether they perceive that they have been bullied within the last year, then the unit of analysis is *individual students*.
+Once we have identified the unit of scientific study or analysis, we are able to say how many units or cases are being studied.
+For example, the number of cases in the Oklahoma City study above is 7 because we examined 7 years of data.
+In a study, we usually identify the number of cases in a study as *n* (for a sample of cases) and *N* (for a population of cases).

 #### Week 2 Practice Questions